majacQ/circleci-docs/jekyll/_cci2/artifacts.md

 When CircleCI runs a job,
 a link to the core dump file appears in the Artifacts tab of the **Job page**.

-## Downloading All Artifacts for a Build on CircleCI
+## Downloading all artifacts for a build on CircleCI

 To download your artifacts with `curl`, follow the steps below.